Basin Property Remediation Program

 The primary method of cleanup is removal of contaminated soil on the surface of properties and replacing it with uncontaminated soil.
 Kellogg DEQ staff has provided oversight for mining company cleanup of residential areas from 1995 to completion.
 Since 2004, the DEQ Kellogg office has administrated the Basin Property Remediation Program for EPA, and over 7,000 properties have been remediated.

-With fewer properties left to be cleaned up, landowners have only two to three more years to participate in the fully staffed program.
+With fewer properties left to be cleaned up, landowners have only 2 to 3 more years to participate in the fully staffed program.
 After that, the number of properties addressed each year will depend on the number of landowners who provide consent to DEQ.
-Properties where young children or pregnant women live will be given highest priority and other properties will be on a first come-first-served basis.
+Properties where young children or pregnant women live will be given highest priority and other properties will be on a first-come-first-served basis.

 Owners should provide DEQ with sampling consent forms.
 Upon consent, the program will sample soil and water and then remediate if necessary at no cost to the owner.

 The gold bars show the number of properties remediated by the mining companies.
 The blue bars show the number of properties completed under the federally funded Basin Property Remediation Program.

 DEQ hires local contractors to carry out soil and water sampling and implementation of the Basin Property Remediation Program.

 - Residential property cleanup began in a 21-square-mile populated area called the Bunker Hill Box in 1986.
 Parks, schools, and homes with children living in them are the first priority.
 Today, properties in the Bunker Hill Box are certified complete.

 - DEQ is currently formulating a Completion Strategy with local officials to certify completion of the BPRP.

 Sample: Every year, DEQ consultants request permission to collect soil samples.

 Test: Soil samples are lab-tested for lead and arsenic to determine if soil remediation is necessary.